iamavnish/machine-learning-using-github-copilot/README.md

-# Training a machine learning model using Github Copilot
+# Training a Machine Learning Model using Github Copilot

 ## Overview